 This involves developing a clear understanding of a person’s abilities, values, aspirations, interests and tastes, and being open to engaging with the person effectively rather than cognitively.
 This style of caring recognises the needs of the whole person and involves preserving the human rights of those affected.

-The two study sessions will be skills focused and use a ‘Care Empathia’ approach to support the skills, knowledge and core values needed to deliver dignified high quality fundamental care.
+The two study sessions on campus will be skills focused and use a ‘Care Empathia’ approach to support the skills, knowledge and core values needed to deliver dignified high quality fundamental care.
 Simulated, experiential and reflective learning will provide an opportunity to enhance skills in supporting people to eat and drink; providing intimate personal care in a dignified way; learning a range of communication strategies; creating positive environments of care; and using positive approaches to care and support.
 The aim is to promote excellent dementia care so that the wellbeing of the person living with dementia and their families are supported and they are confident in the people who care and support them.

 Students will study for approximately 100 hours over the duration of the programme.
 This includes the two study days, directed online learning, self-study and the completion of the portfolio.

 When are the study days?

 The study days will take place at the Paisley campus or at the Dumfries campus of the University of the West of Scotland.

 The dates for the study days will be:

 The assessed work will be a reflective portfolio.
 The teaching team will support students to create this portfolio over the duration of the course.